Case Studies

 The Spanish brand takes it one step further, and incorporates product UGC galleries, meaning shoppers are able to see filtered content, tailored to the brand they are browsing at the given time.
 Maquillalia seduces with a user-friendly interface, boosting sales and increasing conversion rate, all the while creating a sense of community.

-The brand also includes filters on their community page, allowing users to sift through all the content to find inspiration tailored to their needs – with a vast catalogue which includes various different types of products, it is important for brands to be able to offer their customers the possibility to narrow down their search, and match their website to their needs.
+Weltevree also includes filters on its community page, allowing users to sift through all the content to find inspiration tailored to their needs – with a vast catalogue which includes various different types of products, it is important for brands to be able to offer their customers the possibility to narrow down their search and match their website to their needs.

 From natural supplements to fresh produce and organic cosmetics, Naturitas promotes a mindful and healthy lifestyle, alongside an army of inspiring customers.
 Not every UGC gallery has to feature makeup, clothes, and accessories after all.
 People love to see pictures of clever snack ideas or recipes, and if you’re lucky, they may stop at the store on their way home to pick up your product!

 Some products are more difficult than others to sell online.
-For example, cameras are not so much about what the product looks like, but rather the images it produces, and what better way to validate this than by implementing UGC of professional photographers and photography aficionados.
+For example, cameras are not so much about what the product looks like, but rather the images it produces.
+What better way to validate this than by implementing UGC of professional photographers and photography aficionados?
 Casanova Foto uses a UGC gallery to provide examples of the stunning images these cameras can capture.

 In a way, implementing UGC on their website creates an artist space, which allows the community to exchange their work and help guide a well-informed purchase.
 For more information about how this brand is successfully leveraging Flowbox as part of their marketing strategy take a look at our Casanova Foto case study.